kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Kafka-log-appender/index.md

 # Creating Kafka log appender with Admin REST API

 It is also possible to create a Kafka log appender for your application by using [Admin REST API]({{root_url}}Programming-guide/Server-REST-APIs #TODO).
-The following example illustrates how to provision the Kafka log appender for the Cell Monitor demo application available in Kaa Sandbox.
+The following example illustrates how to create the Kafka log appender for the Cell Monitor demo application available in Kaa Sandbox.

 ## Configuration